superdrdood/veizy11ty/posts/2019/07/njpw-g1-climax-29-night-8/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "G129-8.jpg"
+excerpt: "Night 8 of G1 Climax 29 takes place in Hiroshima and has B Block matches.
+Let’s watch it!"
 ---
 Night 8 of G1 Climax 29 takes place in Hiroshima and has B Block matches.
 Let's watch it!

 ## Bad Luck Fale & Chase Owens & Yujiro Takahashi vs Will Ospreay & Tomoaki Honma & Yuya Uemura